based-robotics/mjinx/docs/typing.rst

 .. data:: ArrayOrFloat
    :no-index:

-   Type alias for an array or a float value.
+   Type alias for an array or a scalar float value.

    :annotation: = ndarray | float